 Unfortunately, there are several common misconceptions regarding alimony.
 One of the most common beliefs is that alimony will automatically be awarded to the lower-earning spouse during a divorce.
 However, it’s imperative to understand that if a spouse wishes to receive support, they must include that in the divorce petition they file.
 Additionally, if a spouse requests support, the court must consider several factors before ordering alimony payments.

-How Do the Courts Determine Spousal Support?
+How Do New York Courts Determine Spousal Support?

 - The age and health of each spouse